aursalan/mycareer.ai/README.md

-## How Install and Run the Project
+## How to Install and Run the Project

 1. Clone the Repository:
 ```